Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 1) Transmission Control Protocol (TCP) and Internet Protocol (IP)

 These are a set of general guidelines that permit different sorts of computers to talk with each different.
-The IP protocol ensures that every computer that is linked to the Internet is having a particular serial wide variety referred to as the IP deal.
+The IP protocol ensures that every computer that is linked to the Internet has a particular serial wide variety referred to as the IP deal.
 TCP specifies how statistics are exchanged over the net and the way they must be broken into IP packets.

 The functionality of TCP/IP is split into four layers with each one having particular protocols:

-Application Layer: The utility layer makes sure that the data from the sending end is acquired in a format that is perfect and supported at the receiving give up.
+Application Layer: The utility layer makes sure that the data from the sending end is acquired in a format that is perfect and supported at the receiving give-up.

-Transport Layer: The shipping layer is answerable for the easy transmission of statistics from one cease to the opposite.
+Transport Layer: The shipping layer is responsible for the easy transmission of statistics from one cease to the opposite.
 It is also answerable for dependable connectivity, blunders recovery, and flow manipulation of the information.

 Internet Layer: This Internet Layer movements packets from supply to vacation spot by connecting impartial networks.